 As everybody now-a-days is perfectly well aware, a knowledge of the Persian language is practically a necessity for all sojourners in Mohammedan India.
-In the North-West, even more than Urdu, it is the lingua franca of the upper classes : it is the tongue spoken in the courts of the Believing Princes : it is the dialect alike of love and of literature : and its possession is a very talisman from Kabul to Yarkand.
+In the North-West, even more than Urdu, it is the lingua franca of the upper classes: it is the tongue spoken in the courts of the Believing Princes: it is the dialect alike of love and of literature: and its possession is a very talisman from Kabul to Yarkand.

-As a subaltern stationed at R...
-P..., though in a British regiment, I found it my first duty to acquire a thorough grounding in the tongue of Hafiz, for these as well as for professional reasons.
-Thus I made the acquaintance of Munshi Mahbub Tantra, a Kashmiri from Bandipur, but one familiar with the ways, as well as the speech, of the 'Arami from a residence of nearly 30 years in Shiraz and Bushir.
-My knowledge of the writings of Richard Burton came in very handy, as also the vague studies of Oriental mysticism with which I had amused my leisure hours : so that a genuine friendship soon sprang up between pupil and teacher.
+As a subaltern stationed at R...P..., though in a British regiment, I found it my first duty to acquire a thorough grounding in the tongue of Hafiz, for these as well as professional reasons.
+Thus I made the acquaintance of Munshi Mahbub Tantra, a Kashmiri from Bandipur, but one resident for nearly 30 years in Shiraz and Bushir.
+My knowledge of the writings of Richard Burton came in very handy, as also the vague studies of Oriental mysticism with which I had amused my leisure hours: so that a genuine friendship soon sprang up between pupil and teacher.

-After some months, indeed, - and this is how I find myself transformed into that glorious being, an Editor - the munshi, with the childlike frankness of the Kashmiri, blurted out : The Sahib is not like other sahibs ; they begin by casting dirt at my people for their bad life, and end by spitting upon my beard, bidding me procure for them a fat and fair boy : but the Asylum of the World, who lives like a great prince and a fakir (meaning : "You have illimitable resources, but are abstemious") really understands the 'hikmat-i-Illahi' and will not jest if I myself bring to him the treasure of Iran.
+After some months, indeed, - and this is how I find myself transformed into that glorious being, an Editor - the munshi, with the childlike frankness of the Kashmiri, blurted out: The Sahib is not like other sahibs; they begin by casting dirt at my people for their bad life, and end by spitting upon my beard, bidding me procure for them a fat and fair boy: but the Asylum of the World, who lives like a great prince and a fakir (meaning: "You have illimitable resources, but are abstemious") really understands the "hikmat-i-llahi" and will not jest if I myself bring to him the treasure of Iran.

-What, I exclaimed, you mean to bring me a boy without asking ? and dissolved in laughter.
+What, I exclaimed, you mean to bring me a boy without asking? and dissolved in laughter.